 - Sketches: If you drag a sketch by its control points, you can move it on its plane.

-In Shapr3D, you’ll mostly use your Apple Pencil and your finger to interact with the app.
+In Shapr3D, you can use your Apple Pencil and your finger, or a keyboard with mouse or trackpad to interact with the app.
+But remember, the Apple Pencil is the recommended modeling device.
 Also, you can access many functions in the Tools menu.
 These functions are essentially modifiers that you can use to create new bodies or apply all kinds of changes on them.

 - Construction geometry